CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

   sudo apt install doxygen

-However, to install the very latest doxygen, you may need to go through the (simple) installation here: https://www.doxygen.nl/download.html.
+However, to install the very latest doxygen, you may need to go through the (simple) installation steps here: https://www.doxygen.nl/download.html.
 Here are the installation commands:

 .. code-block:: bash